 :wq

-This page covers the Proxmox install and setup on our server.
+This page covers the Proxmox VE install and setup on our server.
 You can find a great deal of information about Proxmox in the Proxmox VE Administrator’s Guide.

 Proxmox Installation/ZFS Storage